goauthentik/authentik/website/integrations/services/globalprotect/index.md

 4. Chose 'Advanced' within the profile and add 'all'.
 This will have only authentik control the authorization.

-5. Navigate to the 'GlobalProtect Portal Configuration' and chose the portal for SAML access
+5. Navigate to the 'GlobalProtect Portal Configuration' and chose the portal for SAML access.

 -   Under 'Authentication' select the 'Authentication Profile' to the one just created.
-Leave all other settings as default
+Leave all other settings as default.
 -   Optionally chose to require client access via separately issued client cert as well.
-If not using a client cert, then select 'Yes (User Credentials OR Client Certificate Required)'
+If not using a client cert, select 'Yes (User Credentials OR Client Certificate Required)'.

 6. Make the same exact changes to the 'GlobalProtect Gateway Configuration'.

-7. Commit the changes to the firewall
+7. Commit the changes to the firewall.